Houseplant Problems Solved

 Make sure your pots have adequate drainage.
 Improper drainage can lead to root rot.

-Not all plants have the same water requirements, so make sure you ask a Fairview associate what the needs are for your particular plant.
+Not all plants have the same water requirements.
 For most plants, you can use the following formula: Fill a cup with water; water the plant one cup at a time, giving the water time to reach the bottom of the container; repeat until water drains into the saucer.
 Subtract the amount in the saucer from the total amount of water applied, thus giving you the amount of water needed to water your plant thoroughly.

 How often you should water can depend on the time of year, location of the plant and the water requirements for that specific plant.
 As a general rule, you should inspect your plants every two to three days in the summer and once a week in the winter.
 A good test is to insert your index finger approximately one inch into the soil (for larger pots, go deeper).
 If it feels dry, it is time to water again.